-If your horse or pony is bay/brown or black, you will need to use genetic testing to determine whether they have one vs two copies of the version of this gene that produces black pigment.
+If your horse or pony is bay, brown or black, you can use genetic testing to check whether they have one vs two copies of the version of this gene that produces black pigment.
 Horses that have no red gene cannot produce chestnut offspring.